DaveBenham/VenomModules/README.md

 ### OSC2 (Oscillator 2)
 #### FREQ2 (Oscillator 2 Frequency) knob
 Sets the base frequency of oscillator two.
-Fully counterclockwise is roughly 0.03 Hz (30 seconds per cycle).
+Fully counterclockwise is roughly 0.03 Hz (around 30 seconds per cycle).
 The oscillator cannot be modulated below this minimum frequency.
 The oscillator remains in LFO territory up through noon at about 15 Hz.
 A bit above that and it transitions to audio rates, with a maximum fully clockwise frequency of around 7.8 kHz.
 The oscillator can be modulated above the knob maximum.

 #### RUNG2 (Rungler 2) knob
 Controls how much the rungler signal modulates oscillator 2 frequency.
 The knob is a bipolar attenuverter ranging from -1 (100% inverted) to 1 (100%), with the default noon value of 0 (no modulation).